Stepan Bandera: Commemoration

 In late 2006, the Lviv city administration announced the future transference of the tombs of Stepan Bandera, Andriy Melnyk, Yevhen Konovalets and other key leaders of OUN/UPA to a new area of Lychakiv Cemetery specifically dedicated to victims of the repressions of the Ukrainian national liberation struggle.
 In October 2007, the city of Lviv erected a statue dedicated to Bandera.
-The appearance of the statue has engendered a far-reaching debate about the role of Stepan Bandera and UPA in Ukrainian history.
-The two previously erected statues were blown up by unknown perpetrators; the current is guarded by a militia detachment 24/7.
 On 18 October 2007, the Lviv City Council adopted a resolution establishing the Award of Stepan Bandera in journalism.

 On 1 January 2009, his 100th birthday was celebrated in several Ukrainian centres and a postage stamp with his portrait was issued the same day.
 On 1 January 2014, Bandera's 105th birthday was celebrated by a torchlight procession of 15,000 people in the centre of Kyiv and thousands more rallied near his statue in Lviv.
 The march was supported by the far-right Svoboda party and some members of the center-right Batkivshchyna.
 In 2018, the Ukrainian Parliament voted to include Bandera's 110th birthday, on 1 January 2019, in a list of memorable dates and anniversaries to be celebrated that year.
 The decision was criticized by the Jewish organization Simon Wiesenthal Center.